 The Table was an interesting bunch.
 By “interesting” I actually mean that they were completely screwed up in every way possible, but, so was I. There were about six of us total–all coming from some fucked up background thanks to our not-so-responsible parents.
 Syd, for example, first ran away when she was 12 years old.
 Her mother was a meth addict, and her mother’s boyfriend had been sexually abusing her.
 Stuff like this turns people cold.
-I won’t bore you with everyone’s life story.
-The point is that we were all sort of messed up, and we all found a common ground in that, and in various substances.
+I won’t bore you with everyone’s life stories–the point is that we were all sort of messed up, and we all found a common ground in that, and in various substances.
 Reality could go fuck itself.

 Kid #2 started talking for him while he went off on his laughing spree.
 He explained how they were looking for weed, and heard from around that we’d be able to sell them some.
 That still didn’t answer our question.
 We asked again about what he was already on, and laughing boy finally said it: Neosporin.